Short URL for this page:

 Toward the end of May the weather was very inclement, with very heavy and continuous rain storms, winding up early in June with a severe snow storm.
 McCormick became ill with pleurisy, or pneumonia, which necessitated his transfer to a steamboat which fortunately p232 passed down the Yellowstone en route to Fort Abraham Lincoln.
 He was absent on sick leave until the 27th of October, 1877, when he joined the regiment on the upper Missouri River and served with his troop until the conclusion of the field operations the latter part of November when the Regiment rejoined its station, Fort Abraham Lincoln.
 He was promoted to 1st Lieutenant, Troop D, on the 3rd of May, 1878, and served with the Regiment in the field operations in the vicinity of the Black Hills and south into Nebraska from a permanent camp established at Bear Butte, near the present location of Fort Meade, S. D., returning to Standing Rock Agency upon conclusion of the field operations at the end of November.
 He was transferred to Troop C in June, 1879, and accompanied that part of the Regiment which proceeded to Fort Meade, took station and assisted in the completion of the construction of that Post.
 In 1885 he was ordered to Fort Leavenworth, Kansas, to take the course at the Army Service Schools from which he graduated in 1887, and joined his Troop at Fort Riley, Kansas, September, 1887.
 In the spring of 1887, McCormick married, in Leavenworth, Kansas, Jane, the daughter of Mr. and Mrs. Percival G. Lowe, of that city.
 The union proved especially harmonious and happy, disturbed only by the loss of their only child, a boy four years old, who died from diphtheria at Fort Riley, Kansas.

-He was appointed Regimental Adjutant by Colonel Indicates a West Point graduate and gives his Class.James W. Forsyth on the 14th of September, 1887, and served in that important position until the 13th of September, 1891.
+He was appointed Regimental Adjutant by Colonel Indicates a West Point graduate, Class of 1856: a link to his biographical entry in Cullum's Register.James W. Forsyth on the 14th of September, 1887, and served in that important position until the 13th of September, 1891.

 At that period the appointment of Regimental Adjutant was regarded as a distinction; it carried with it a Captain's pay and evidenced an appreciation of the ability and soldierly qualities of the appointee by the Colonel.
 McCormick was present with that part of the Regiment which went from Fort Riley, Kansas, to the Pine Ridge Agency, South Dakota, in the fall of 1890, and participated in the engagement at Wounded Knee, P. O., on the 29th of December, 1890.
 McCormick received his promotion as Captain on the 17th of July, 1895.
 In 1895 he accompanied the Regiment to Arizona and took station at Fort Grant.
 The Seventh Cavalry not being assigned for duty with the 5th Army Corps designated for service in Cuba in 1898, McCormick applied for duty with that Corps and was assigned to the 1st U. S. Voluntary Cavalry (Rough Riders); participated in the fight at Las Guasimas, Cuba, on the 2nd of June, 1898; was awarded a silver star for gallantry in that action; participated in the attack on San Juan Ridge on the first of July, 1898, and subsequent operations against Santiago; was awarded a silver star for gallantry in the action on the 1st of July, 1898.
 McCormick served with his Regiment, 7th Cavalry, at camps in the South from September, 1898, to January, 1899, and in Cuba at Pinar del Rio and Columbia Barracks to April, 1902.
 He served a short detail in the Commissary Department at Chicago, Illinois, and Fort Leavenworth, p233 Kansas, 1902‑3.
 He was instructor in Hippology and Equitation, Infantry and Cavalry School, Fort Leavenworth, Kansas, 1903‑5.